mike99mac/nagios-doc/NagiosOnAlmaLinux.md

 make install
 ```

-If all went well, the Nagios plugins are now built and installed.
+The Nagios plugins are now built and installed.

 ### Update Apache to add Nagios
 Now that Nagios and the plugins are installed, the Apache configuration file can be
 updated to point to the Nagios home page and the ``cgi-bin/`` directory.
 which is actually the ``"/usr/local/nagios/sbin"`` directory.

-- Edit the file:
+- Edit the Apache configuration file:

 ```
 cd /etc/httpd/conf